 2008-2009: Preservation and training in traditional crafts of the indigenous Mansi people, $20,000

 2009-2010: Restoration of the late 17th-century Church of the Icon of the Mother of God of the Sign in Dubrovitsky in Podolsk, $81,990

 2010-2012: Preservation of traditional 19th-century log house of the Vologda State Historical and Architectural Museum in Vologda, $100,000

 Government agencies, cultural organizations, educational institutions, NGOs, and individuals may submit proposals.
-Applications must be received at AFCPRussia@state.gov by December 31, 2017.
+Applications must be received at AFCPRussia@state.gov by by midnight Sunday, December 2, 2018.
 The competition will be awarded pending notification of funding.
 Application requirements are subject to change.

 The competition is divided into two funding opportunities: